Clinton County, New York

-Clinton County is a county in the north-easternmost corner of the state of New York, in the United States and bordered by the Canadian province of Quebec.
+Clinton County is the northeasternmost county in the U.S. state of New York.
 As of the 2020 United States Census, the population was 79,843.
 Its county seat is the city of Plattsburgh.
-The county lies just south of the border with the Canadian province of Quebec and to the west of the State of Vermont.
+The county lies just south of the border with the Canadian province of Quebec, and to the west of the State of Vermont.
 The county is named for George Clinton, the first Governor of New York, who later was elected as Vice President.
 He had been a Founding Father who represented New York in the Continental Congress.

-Clinton County comprises the Plattsburgh, New York Micropolitan statistical area.
+Clinton County comprises the Plattsburgh, New York micropolitan statistical area.
+The county is part of the North Country region of the state.

 History

 When counties were established in New York State in 1683, the present Clinton County was part of Albany County.
 This was an enormous county, including the northern part of New York State as well as all of the present state of Vermont and, in theory, extending westward to the Pacific Ocean.
 This county was reduced in size on July 3, 1766, by the creation of Cumberland County, and further on March 16, 1770, by the creation of Gloucester County, both containing territory now in Vermont.
 On March 12, 1772, what was left of Albany County was split into three parts, one remaining under the name Albany County.
 One of the other pieces, Charlotte County, contained the eastern portion.

 In 1784, the name "Charlotte County" was changed to Washington County to honor George Washington, the American Revolutionary War General and later the first President of the United States of America.

 In 1788, Clinton County split off from Washington County.

-In 1799, Essex County split from Clinton County.
+In 1799, Essex County split off from Clinton County.

 In 1802, parts of Clinton, Herkimer, and Montgomery counties formed the new St. Lawrence County.

-In 1808, Franklin County split from Clinton County.
+In 1808, Franklin County split off from Clinton County.